Essential oil of sage

 Sage is antiseptic, healing, disinfectant, astringent, so is used in sick rooms, directly on insect bites, and as a mouthwash.
 Clary sage is used to regulate hot flashes for women during menopause.
 The essential oil is used as an anti-depressant.
 Because it is euphoria-producing, it is also known to be an aphrodisiac.

 Clary sage oil has a high content of linalol.
-Pure essential oil of clary sage is very expensive, often used in skin care products for older women to maintain youthful appearing skin.
+Pure essential oil of clary sage is very expensive, often used in organic skin care products for older women to maintain youthful appearing skin.

 For more information and beauty tips check out Beauty, Health and Happiness–A way of life